Shamil16084/Database_HW3/README.md

 Written by Shamil Abbasov;<br/>

+Note: If you do not have time to read all these and run the scripts seperately, go for the final.sql script which automates all the process.
+Basically, connect to the database where you want to perform normalization operation, and run final.sql script using \i 'final.sql', but pay attention the the location of the script and use **full path** everywhere as through going the process.
+The path of the files in my laptop can be diffrent than yours, therefore please pay attention the the **location of files** and again use **full path**.
+Have a nice read and codes ahead!

 In this assignment, we are going to perform normalization operation in a given .XLSX file and do all these operations on PostgreSQL environment. <br/>